 December 7, 2016 | by City of Hope

-City of Hope physicians recently announced the findings from several studies at the annual American Society of Hematology (ASH) conference being held in San Diego from Dec.
+City of Hope physicians recently announced the findings from several studies at the annual American Society of Hematology (ASH) conference held in San Diego from Dec.
 3 to 6.

 Numerous clinical trials, which lay the groundwork for novel approaches to lymphoma and multiple myeloma therapies, could ultimately lead to new treatments that improve survival and quality of life for patients with those and other diseases.
 Additional studies give new insight into best practices for the treatment of various blood cancers.

 The ASH meeting hosted more than 20,000 investigators working on blood diseases and cancers.
 The conference is an opportunity for clinicians and scientists to discuss the latest available research in a series of marathon sessions.

 “The ASH meeting brings together the best and brightest physicians and researchers in hematology to discuss the most promising research and treatment in the field,” said Stephen J. Forman, M.D., leader of City of Hope’s Hematologic Malignancies and Stem Cell Transplantation Institute and the Francis & Kathleen McNamara Distinguished Chair in Hematology and Hematopoietic Cell Transplantation.
 “Patients around the world ultimately benefit from leading-edge research presented at ASH.”

 Among the research involving City of Hope scientists presented at ASH were the following studies: